-A cable connection inlet is provided on the exterior of your camper to allow connection to campground cable service.
-The connection is located on the panel in the utilities compartment.
+A cable connection inlet is provided on the Nautilus water management panel to allow connection to campground cable service.
 The cable supplies a connection to your TV for viewing purposes.
 Select the correct input source on the TV to watch cable TV.